 The three main types of arrhythmia are as follows:

-- Ectopic rhythm is when the heart rate sounds as though it is skipping beats or there are extra beats
+- Ectopic rhythm is when the heart rate sounds as though it is skipping beats or there are extra beats.

 Other Causes of Irregular Fetal Heartbeat

-While there are many natural causes of irregular heartbeat—and many of them may not be life-threatening—it’s still important for your doctor to monitor the situation and determine if something needs to be done to alleviate the baby.
+While there are many natural causes of irregular heartbeat—and many of them may not be life-threatening—it’s still important for your doctor to monitor the situation and determine if something needs to be done to help the baby.